Here's a mushroom hunting video about some really amazing oyster mushrooms we found growing along the side of the road right near our house

 After a while you'll be able to recognize some of the common edible mushrooms in your area but bring along several mushroom identification books anyway.
 I really like the Audubon guide and there are also several regional guides.
 We have a few for the Northeast United States or New England listed those below.

-Here are more mushroom foraging and mushroom identification videos for your here on GardenFork:
+Here are more mushroom hunting and mushroom identification videos for your here on GardenFork:

 Cross check the mushrooms you find with several sources, books are best, I think.
 I use several books for identifying mushrooms , below are the mushroom identification books I recommend: